Healthplan Spain

 Work Permits Valid for Up to Five Years

-Foreign nationals will now receive an initial work permit valid for 12 months, which can then be renewed for up to four additional years.
-This reduces the hassle of frequent renewals and provides more stability for long-term career planning.
+Foreign nationals will now receive an initial work permit valid for 12 months, which can be renewed for up to four additional years.
+This reduces the hassle of frequent renewals and provides much more stability for long-term career planning.

 10-Year Residency Cards for Workers Aged 30+